yossadh/yossadh.github.io/_posts/2020-12-10-on-efficacy.md

 In other words, efficacy is a proxy for the eventual _effectiveness_.
 The former is in controlled clinical trial setting, while the latter is in messy real word setting.
 Some points that why there will be discrepancy between the 2:
 - Clinical trial population is biased -- only certain kind of people would volunteer for the trial.
 You can expect that they usually are healthy and do not have underlying conditions.
-Behaviour-wise, they would tend to be more cautious as well
+Behaviour-wise, they would tend to be more cautious as well.
 - Blinding is imperfect.
 Some people get mild reactions from the vaccine, which sort of tell you that you are in the vaccine arm.
 - Asymptomatic cases are not accounted for.
 The participants are not tested regularly.
 Instead, they are only tested when they self-report symptoms.